 If you searched "Raël net worth," there's a small chance you landed here looking for someone else entirely.
 If you're specifically looking for raz tirosh net worth, make sure you're comparing the right person first, since Raël and similarly named individuals are often mixed up in online databases.
 For example, some net worth databases have entries for a Brazilian hip-hop artist named Rael (Israel Feliciano), who is a completely different person.
 There's also a minor chance someone is searching for a product or brand name using a similar spelling.

-This article is about Claude Maurice Marcel Vorilhon, born September 30, 1946, in Vichy, France, who legally adopted the name Raël and founded the Raëlian Movement in 1974 following what he described as a contact experience with extraterrestrial beings.
+30, 1946), who founded and leads the Raëlian Movement.
 If you're looking for the bar refaeli net worth topic, note that separate articles cover her finances rather than Claude Vorilhon's estimates Raëlian Movement.
 He is the spiritual leader, public face, and organizational figurehead of that movement.
 When major English-language reference sources and most search results discuss "Raël net worth," this is the person they mean.

 Who Raël is and why estimating his wealth is complicated